EDavtyan/edavtyan.github.io/README.md

 department to monitor and track the anomalous crash activity of users' mobile devices.
 - Researched and adapted alternative hypothesis testing approaches (implemented Sequential Testing for Interleaving).
-Accelerate the company's data-driven decision-making processes by up to 5 times.
+Accelerated up to 5 times the company's data-driven decision-making processes.
 - A/B testing and Interleaving, hypothesis testing.
 Communicated findings to both technical and non-technical stakeholders, effectively translating complex analyses into actionable business insights.
 - Conducted training for the AI department on leveraging the company's data and